 - Other personal data from social media profiles and online activity

-In many cases, spear phishing serves as the first step in an Advanced Persistent Threat (APT), paving the way for deeper infiltration into an organization’s systems.
+Spear phishing is often the first step in an Advanced Persistent Threat (APT), which allows attackers to gain deeper access to an organization’s systems.

 How to Identify Phishing Attacks